Alperen Şengün: 2021–22 season: Rookie season

 Prior to the 2021 NBA draft, Şengün was projected to be a potential lottery draft pick but was ultimately selected outside the lottery with the 16th overall pick by the Oklahoma City Thunder.
 The Thunder had acquired the 16th pick from the Boston Celtics as part of a trade that sent Kemba Walker to Oklahoma City in exchange for Al Horford, Moses Brown, and a 2023 second-round pick.
 Shortly after selecting Şengün, the Thunder traded his draft rights to the Houston Rockets in exchange for two future first-round picks.
 On 7 August 2021, he signed a contract with the Rockets.

 Şengün made his NBA debut on 20 October 2021, playing approximately 18 minutes and recording 11 points, six rebounds, two assists, and three steals in a 106–124 loss to the Minnesota Timberwolves.
-He shot 75 percent from the field (3-of-4) and made all five of his free-throw attempts.
 During his rookie season, Şengün primarily served as a backup center behind Christian Wood and Daniel Theis.
 Midway through the season, he took on a more prominent role in the frontcourt rotation after Theis was traded away at the deadline.
 On 9 March 2022, Şengün posted 21 points and 14 rebounds in a 139–130 overtime win against the Los Angeles Lakers.
 Seventeen days later, he recorded a season-high 27 points along with seven rebounds in a 115–98 win over the Portland Trail Blazers.
-In his rookie season, Şengün appeared in 72 games, starting 13 of them, and missed 10 games due to injury.
-He averaged 9.6 points, 5.5 rebounds, and 2.6 assists per game.
+In his rookie season, Şengün appeared in 72 games, starting 13 and missing 10 of them, averaging 9.6 points, 5.5 rebounds, and 2.6 assists per game.